-- The same neighbors who first told us about the black panther also said a baboon tried to steal their grandbaby off the porch.
+- The same neighbors who told us about the black panther also said a baboon tried to steal their grandbaby off the front porch.

-We figured the locals were testing the newbies, initiating us with tall tales, and we filed the panther story under “nope.”
+We figured the locals were initiating us with tall tales and filed the panther story under “nope.”

 Until We Saw One

 It was a rainy February Sunday.
-Instead of freezing on a hike or being bored at dome, we went for a drive.
+Instead of freezing on a hike or being bored at dome, we went driving.
 The goal was to tour our mountain.
-You can drive all the way around it on pretty country roads if you have an hour or 2.
+You can drive all the way around it on country roads if you have an hour or 2.

-All kinds of neat things can be found on its slopes: an old mill, a springwater bottling company, antiques stores, caverns, a baked beans factory, and, oh yeah, a black panther walking across a field and over a hill a split second before I could snap the zoom lens on the camera.
+All kinds of neat things can be found on its slopes: an old mill, a springwater bottling company, antiques stores, caverns, a baked-beans factory, and, oh yeah, a black panther.
+Walking across a field, disappearing over a hill a split second before I could snap the zoom lens on the camera.

 What Does It Mean?